youssefm/blog/src/content/posts/scroll-progress-bar.md

 ---
-title: "Adding a progress bar with CSS scroll-driven animations"
+title: "Animating a progress bar with CSS scroll-driven animations"
 description: "Scroll-driven animations are an exciting new addition to CSS.
 In this post, we build a scroll-linked progress bar that fills up as you scroll down the page."
 publishedOn: 2023-12-31
 draft: true